capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/system-overview.md

 ## Background

 	There are existing products such as [MockAI](https://mock-ai.com/home#home-function-href) and [Final Round AI](https://www.finalroundai.com/) that have similar functionalities.
 These platforms are designed to enhance interview preparation through AI-driven simulations.
 MockAI focuses on creating coding interviews that provide real-time feedback, allowing for performance analysis to help users improve their skills.
 Final Round AI offers a set of tools including real-time transcription and personalized support based on industry-specific scenarios.
 Whiteboard Assist aims to utilize AI technologies to prepare users for interviews.
 However, this software introduces features like handwriting recognition, which aims to simulate a interview environment that particularly for roles requiring technical demonstrations or extensive problem-solving discussions, thus preparing users effectively for both digital and in-person interactions.

-  	[Google Keep](https://keep.google.com/u/0/) and [Microsoft OneNote](https://www.onenote.com/notebooks?auth=2&nf=1) both work effectively in transcribing handwriting to text.
-By combining such functionality with interview practice, Whiteboard Assist provides users with more options to mock an interview based on their specific situations, helping them achieve career success.